hackclub/hackclub/workshops/python_turtle/README.md

 There are many instructions like left() and forward().
 These instructions are called functions.
 This tutorial explains many of the functions in the turtle module.
 When you learn more about these functions, you will be able to draw many different shapes and beautiful pictures!

 There are many instructions like left() and forward().
 These instructions are called functions.
-Commonly used turtle methods are :
+Commonly used turtle methods are:

 | Method          | Parameter                              | Description                                                                 | Example             |
 | --------------- | -------------------------------------- | --------------------------------------------------------------------------- | ------------------- |